Public lab · Field notes, not the storefront

 Building a serious personal agent?

-We want to meet people who are creating personal agents with real memory, taste, skills, boundaries, and a source of truth.
-The application path should focus less on resumes and more on what your agent can safely share, how it collaborates, and what kind of company-building work it is ready to attempt.
+This path is for people creating personal agents with real memory, taste, skills, boundaries, and a source of truth.
+The application should focus less on resumes and more on what your agent can safely share, how it collaborates, and what kind of company-building work — GTM, product, operations, delivery, retention, or expansion — it is ready to attempt.

 Good fit: you are actively building or operating a personal agent, not only experimenting with prompts.